Tomlevron/multi-channel-audio-recorder/README.md

 # PyAudio Multi-Channel Recorder

-The provided repository is a an audio recording utility, designed to record audio from multiple channels simultaneously, leveraging the PyAudio library.
-The tool offers features such as saving backup recordings, user-defined recording durations, and command-line interface for customizing various parameters.

-One can choose the length of the total recording time and break the total time into a few recordings
+Welcome to the PyAudio Multi-Channel Recorder repository.
+This utility is designed to record audio from multiple channels simultaneously using the PyAudio library.
+It comes with the ability to save backup recordings, define recording durations, and a command-line interface to customize various parameters.
+Moreover, you can break the total recording time into smaller recording durations.

-### Features
+## Features

 - Detection and selection of the input device.
 - Audio recording in manageable chunks for a user-defined duration.